JohnSfy/UomBanking/README.md

           3) If you want to use your own database, go in the hibernate.cfg.xml and change the connection url.
           4) You don't need to install any libraries, because the maven project does that for you.
           5) If you change the version of Hibernate, you might need to change the SQLite dialect dependency.
+          6) Load this project in Intellij IDEA, because ECLIPSE has a problem with the packages.